 Then he kept driving and after about ten minutes, as I was keeping my hands on the upper side of the front seats, he had a quick look at my two silver rings and said: "Rings, beautiful" and indicated with his hands he wanted to have a closer look at my rings.
 I removed one of my rings and handed it to him.
 He looked at it and handed it back to me.
 He kept driving and after another ten minutes he pointed again at my rings making me understand he wanted to have another look at them.
 I removed my rings and handed them to him.
 He stopped the car, the other guy got off and opened my door, took my backpack that was next to me and threw it out on the ground and gestured that I should step out of the car.
 I got out and then they left.

 They took my rings.
-I wasn't upset - I was aware that it was my fault because I did not respect one of the main rules about how to hitchhike safely and I also did not listen to my instincts which clearly told me not to get into this car.
+I wasn't upset - I was aware that it was my fault because I did not respect one of the main hitchhiking safety rules and I also did not listen to my instincts which clearly told me not to get into this car.

 What You just read is a true story about one of the common hitchhiking dangers: the possibility of being robbed.
-This negative experience that happened to me in 2009 teaches two important hitchhiking rules about how to hitchhike safely:
+This negative experience that happened to me in 2009 teaches two important hitchhiking safety rules: